katia-energizer/tutorial_regular_expressions_search/tutorial.md

 | `findAll`        | Finds all matches. |
 | `matchEntire`    | Finds out does the regular expression matches the whole text.
 Returns a Booolean value. |
 | `matches`        | Finds out does the regular expression matches the whole text.
 Returns a parameter. |

+You will also learn about the `IGNORE_CASE` option that allows to ignore character case whe searching for matches.

 To get started, you need to create an application [using Intellij IDEA](https://kotlinlang.org/docs/tutorials/jvm-get-started.html) or another IDE with the Kotlin Programming Language support.